xyzniu/FPSGame/README.md

 This game is a first-person shoot game designed and conducted by @xyzniu.

 ## ToDo List
-1. Drop loot
-2. Collect loot
-3. Fix the game layout
+1. Fix the game layout
-4. Collision detection(Enemy AI)

 ## License